The Shifter

 18th-level Avian Bloodline feature

-When you do, this effect uses your Shifter save DC: it does not require concentration, and you are immune to its effects.
-As a bonus action, you can use Buffeting Winds to move the whirlwind up to 30 feet so long as you are adjacent to it.
+When you do so, this effect does not require concentration, and you are immune to its effects.
+With a subsequent bonus action, you can use Driving Squall to move the whirlwind up to 30 feet so long as you are adjacent to it.

 Once you use this feature, you must finish a short or long rest before you can conjure another whirlwind.